stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/database_role/grants/index.md

 <tr id="parameter-name">
     <td><CopyableCode code="name" /></td>
     <td><code>string</code></td>
-    <td>Identifier (i.e. name) for the resource. (pattern: ^&quot;([^&quot;]|&quot;&quot;)+&quot;|[a-zA-Z_][a-zA-Z0-9_$]*$, example: TEST_NAME)</td>
+    <td>Identifier (i.e. name) for the resource.</td>
 </tr>
 <tr id="parameter-mode">
     <td><CopyableCode code="mode" /></td>
     <td><code>string</code></td>
     <td>Query parameter determines whether the revoke operation succeeds or fails for the privileges, based on the whether the privileges had been re-granted to another role. - restrict: If the privilege being revoked has been re-granted to another role, the REVOKE command fails. - cascade: If the privilege being revoked has been re-granted, the REVOKE command recursively revokes these dependent grants.
-If the same privilege on an object has been granted to the target role by a different grantor (parallel grant), that grant is not affected and the target role retains the privilege. (enum: [restrict, cascade], example: restrict)</td>
+If the same privilege on an object has been granted to the target role by a different grantor (parallel grant), that grant is not affected and the target role retains the privilege.</td>
 </tr>
 <tr id="parameter-showLimit">
     <td><CopyableCode code="showLimit" /></td>
     <td><code>integer</code></td>
-    <td>Query parameter to limit the maximum number of rows returned by a command. (example: 10, minimum: 1, maximum: 10000)</td>
+    <td>Query parameter to limit the maximum number of rows returned by a command.</td>
 </tr>
 </tbody>
 </table>